The Superhero Power You Need to Know About: Grit

 When I did this, I scored 4.09.
 Duckworth says this is higher than about 70% of American adults.

-3 Ways to Grow Your Grit
+3 Ways for Freelancers to Grow More Grit

 You can grow your grit, say both Duckworth and Clear.
 Here are 3 ways to do it.

-1. Achieve Small Wins
+1. Achieve small wins

 “Mental toughness is like a muscle.
 It needs to be worked to grow and develop,” says Clear.
 “If you haven’t pushed yourself in thousands of small ways, of course you’ll wilt when things get really difficult,” he says.